Redragon Horus K618: The Best Value Low-Profile Keyboard

 Typing test picture from monkey type with typing speed of 91 WPM.

-Typing test on monkeytype
+Typing test on Monkeytype

 The biggest issue about switching your layout is the time and difficulty to transition.
 I found that transitioning personally was very difficult for the first month or two so I only used Colemak during typing tests and times when I could type slower.